-Mark Development Special Olympics symbol
+Mark Development Special Olympics Symbol Positioning

-Positioning

-Standard positioning for the Special Olympics symbol for games and tournaments marks;
+Standard positioning for the Special Olympics symbol for games and tournaments marks:

+Vertical lock-up

-- Vertical lock-up Center axis, positioned below the logotype. - 2 Horizontal lock-up version 1 Center axis, positioned to the right of the logotype.
-This lock-up can be used on formats with a strong horizontal bias eg. pitch side banners and hoarding. - 3 Horizontal lock-up version 2 Left axis, positioned below the logotype.
-This lock-up can be used in horizontal formats where space is restricted eg. pitch side sponsor banners. - Simplified lock-up For use at small sizes or where space is resticted eg. merchandize.
+Center axis, positioned below the logotype.

+2 Horizontal lock-up version 1

+Center axis, positioned to the right of the logotype.
+This lock-up can be used on formats with a strong horizontal bias, e.g. pitch/field/court side banners and hoarding.

+B Horizontal lock-up version 2

+Left axis, positioned below the logotype.
+This lock-up can be used in horizontal formats where space is restricted e.g. pitch/field/court side sponsor banners.

+Simplified lock-up

+For use at small sizes or where space is resticted e.g. merchandise.

 The Special Olympics symbol should always appear as part of your event mark whenever your mark is used on its own.
-Where the event mark appears along side your Program mark the inclusion of the SO symbol, within the event mark, is not manditory.
+Where the event mark appears along side your Program mark the inclusion of the SO symbol, within the event mark, is not mandatory.
 See the Identity in action section for examples.

-Mark Development Design considerations
+Mark Development Design Considerations